manticoresoftware/manticoresearch/manual/english/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 path = path/to/table
 ```

 The path to where the table will be stored or located, either absolute or relative, without the extension.
+When `indexer` builds a plain table, it creates any missing parent directories in this path.
+The user running `indexer` must have write permission for the nearest existing parent directory.

 Value: The path to the table, **mandatory**